-All age government funded Apprenticeship participation has increased to the highest number on record, while participation in government funded adult (19+) further education fell
+All age government funded Apprenticeship participation has increased to the highest number on record, while participation in government funded adult (19+) further education fell.
+Participation reported to date for the first quarter of 2016/17.

-Full Level 2 and Full Level 3 Adult (19+) Further Education and Skills, and All Age Apprenticeship Participation (2005/06 to 2015/16)\
+Full Level 2 and Full Level 3 Adult (19+) Further Education and Skills, and All Age Apprenticeship Participation (2005/06 to 2015/16)